lonelyobserver0/YuriWidget/README.md

 ### Configuration file

 This file is to be saved in ~/.config/yuriwidget/ with the main html, css and js files too, if they exists.
+After `-c` it expects relative path (relaive to ~/.config/yuriwidget/) to config.json.
+It is meant to have several sub-directory, each for every widget with theirs config.json.

 <pre> ```json
 {